Sheep are one of the most common livestock animals in the world. They can be used for meat, wool, and milk, among other things.

 The Suffolk is typically white with a black head and legs that are open, or free of wool.

 They are a large, meaty breed that is ideal for meat production.
 Suffolk lambs are fast-growing and yield high-quality, heavy carcasses.
+Which makes them a top meat-producing sheep.

-In general, the Suffolk's size and weight range from 120 to 150 pounds for rams and 100 to 130 pounds for ewes; however, some individuals may weigh as much as 200 pounds.
+In general, Suffolk's size and weight range from 120 to 150 pounds for rams and 100 to 130 pounds for ewes; however, some individuals may weigh as much as 200 pounds.

 3. Hampshire